Beethoven • Masterpieces

 Bärenreiter’s new urtext edition of Beethoven’s beloved Bagatelle is one of the most unexpectedly fascinating publications to arrive in a while, offering as it does a radically different version of the piece alongside the one we know so well.

-Believed to have been composed between 1808-10, the autograph manuscript of Für Elise remained in private hands until 1865, at which point one Ludwig Nohl discovered it in the possession of a local piano teacher in Munich.
-Nohl published this version (we’ll call it “Version 1”) in 1867, and it’s the one we all play to this day.
-It’s really not bad.
+Believed to have been originally composed between 1808-10, the autograph manuscript of Für Elise remained in private hands until 1865, when Ludwig Nohl discovered it in the possession of a local piano teacher in Munich.

 Those sketches survive, and for Bärenreiter’s new edition Mario Aschauer presents not only the most authoritative text of Version 1, but also includes his fully performable completion of Version 2.